Technologicat/mcpyrate/README.md

 ## Highlights

-This fork adds a lot of features over `mcpy` 2.0.0:
+`mcpyrate` 3.0.0 is based on, but adds a lot of features, over `mcpy` 2.0.0:

 - **Agile development**:
   - Universal bootstrapper: `macropython`. **Import and use macros in your main program**.
   - Interactive console: `macropython -i`. **Import and use macros in a console session**.
     - Embeddable à la `code.InteractiveConsole`.
-See `mcpy.repl.console.MacroConsole`.
+See `mcpyrate.repl.console.MacroConsole`.
-  - IPython extension `mcpy.repl.iconsole`. **Import and use macros in an IPython session**.
+  - IPython extension `mcpyrate.repl.iconsole`. **Import and use macros in an IPython session**.
 - **Testing and debugging**:
   - Statement coverage is correctly reported by tools such as [`Coverage.py`](https://github.com/nedbat/coveragepy/).
   - Macro expansion errors are reported **at macro expansion time**, with use site traceback.
   - Debug output with a step-by-step expansion breakdown.
-See macro `mcpy.debug.step_expansion`.
+See macro `mcpyrate.debug.step_expansion`.
   - Manual expand-once.
 See `expander.visit_once`; get the `expander` as a named argument of your macro.
 - **Dialects, i.e. whole-module source and AST transforms**.
   - Think [Racket's](https://racket-lang.org/) `#lang`, but for Python.
   - Define languages that use Python's surface syntax, but change the semantics; or plug in a per-module transpiler that (at import time) compiles source code from some other programming language into macro-enabled Python.
   - Sky's the limit, really.
-Until we get [`unpythonic`](https://github.com/Technologicat/unpythonic) ported to use `mcpy`, see [`pydialect`](https://github.com/Technologicat/pydialect) for old example dialects.
+Until we get [`unpythonic`](https://github.com/Technologicat/unpythonic) ported to use `mcpyrate`, see [`pydialect`](https://github.com/Technologicat/pydialect) for old example dialects.
-  - For documentation, see the docstrings of [`mcpy.dialects`](mcpy/dialects.py).
+  - For documentation, see the docstrings of [`mcpyrate.dialects`](mcpyrate/dialects.py).
-  - For debugging, `from mcpy.debug import dialects, StepExpansion`.
+  - For debugging, `from mcpyrate.debug import dialects, StepExpansion`.
-  - If you're writing a full-module AST transformer that splices the whole module into a template, you may be interested in `mcpy.splicing.splice_dialect`.
+  - If you're writing a full-module AST transformer that splices the whole module into a template, you may be interested in `mcpyrate.splicing.splice_dialect`.
 - **Advanced quasiquoting**:
   - Hygienically interpolate both regular values **and macro names**.
   - Delayed macro expansion inside quasiquoted code.
-    - User-controllable, see macros `expand1` and `expand` in `mcpy.quotes`.
+    - User-controllable, see macros `expand1` and `expand` in `mcpyrate.quotes`.
-    - Expand when you want, or just leave it to `mcpy` to expand automatically once your macro (that uses quasiquoting) returns.
+    - Expand when you want, or just leave it to `mcpyrate` to expand automatically once your macro (that uses quasiquoting) returns.
   - Inverse quasiquote operator.
-See function `mcpy.quotes.unastify`.
+See function `mcpyrate.quotes.unastify`.
     - Convert a quasiquoted AST back into a direct AST, typically for further processing before re-quoting it.
       - Not an unquote; we have those too, but the purpose of unquotes is to interpolate values into quoted code.
 The inverse quasiquote, instead, undoes the quasiquote operation itself, after any unquotes have already been applied.
     - Useful for second-order macros that need to process a quasiquoted code section at macro expansion time, before the quasiquoted tree has a chance to run.
 (As usual, when it runs, it converts itself into a direct AST.)